 How to Choose a Brand of Cloth Diapers

 Once you have a style or two in mind and know if you’re going to invest in newborn diapers or are just going to jump to one-size diapers, it’s THEN time to think about brands.

-I’ve mentioned above what I consider to be some of the best brands for each style of diaper and for newborn diapers based on my six years diapering my own child, reviewing cloth diapers with my network of diaper testing moms, and helping the tens of thousands of parents in the Cloth Diapers for Beginners community.
-But of course there are literally hundreds, perhaps even thousands of cloth diaper brands available today and many of them work well.
+I’ve mentioned above what I consider to be some of the best brands for each style of diaper and for newborn diapers based on my six years of diapering my own child, reviewing cloth diapers with my network of diaper testing moms, and helping the tens of thousands of parents in the Cloth Diapers for Beginners community.
+But of course, there are literally hundreds, even thousands of cloth diaper brands available today and many of them work well.

 This is where a cloth diaper community, like the Cloth Diapers for Beginners Facebook group, can really come in handy.
 By being informed and knowing what type of diaper you’re looking for, you can ask the community for their preferred brand of XX diapers and get a lot of great recommendations.